rpryzant/delete_retrieve_generate/README.md

-This is an implementation of the DeleteOnly and DeleteAndRetrieve models from this paper: https://arxiv.org/pdf/1804.06437.pdf
+This is an implementation of the DeleteOnly and DeleteAndRetrieve models from [Delete, Retrieve, Generate:
+A Simple Approach to Sentiment and Style Transfer](https://arxiv.org/pdf/1804.06437.pdf)

 # Usage